varunshamanna/GBS-Assembly-Typer-CRL-nf/README.md

 ```
 This will instruct Nextflow to run tasks as separate LSF jobs in parallel and can be significantly faster.
 The default is to run up to 20 jobs at a time.
 The default settings can be tuned to your requirements by editing the **lsf** profile within the nextflow.config file.

+Add a **-N 'my-email-address'** to the end of the command line if you wish to be sent a report by email upon completion of the pipeline.

 ## Output